 Absolutely yes!
 Eggplants are consumable by humans since they are very high in vitamins and minerals.
-The same goes with Chicken; eggplants are good for them.
+The same goes for chickens; eggplants are good for them.
 Eggplant provides health benefits that are essential for chickens’ growth.
 If you are a poultry owner, you can feed your Chicken with eggplants.

-Eggplants are suitable for chickens, and here is the list of their benefits:
+Eggplants are suitable for chickens, and here is a list of their benefits:

 - Antioxidants – An antioxidant is essential for immune system boosting.
 If your chickens are unhealthy or sickly, they will not lay more eggs.

-- Folic Acid – Chicken needs a lot of folic acid for egg production.
+- Folic Acid – Chickens need a lot of folic acid for egg production.
 Eggplants are rich in folic acid.
 Giving your chicken eggplants will increase their egg production.

 - Phosphorus – This element is essential for egg development.
-Phosphorus is necessary for your Chicken to metabolize calcium.
+Phosphorus is necessary for your chickens to metabolize calcium.